 Throughout the day, members of the congregation wear trans flag colors or other trans-related clothing and accessories as a way of showing their support for the trans community.
 The church also encourages members to engage in acts of allyship and activism, such as participating in trans-led marches or signing petitions in support of trans rights.

-SF Pride and Trans March
+SF Pride & Trans March

 The Blahaj Church participates in San Francisco Pride and Trans March each June.
 Several congregants ride with the affiliated Sparkling Pink Pandas motorcycle club, which participates in the march and provides traffic support to ensure the safety of all marchers and spectators.